ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 {: vspace='0'}
 ERR_PERMANENT_ERROR (1)
-: The TEEP
+: The received TEEP
-  request contained incorrect fields or fields that are inconsistent with other fields.
+  message contained incorrect fields or fields that are inconsistent with other fields.
-  For diagnosis purposes it is RECOMMMENDED to identify the failure reason in the error message.
+  For diagnosis purposes it is RECOMMMENDED to identify the failure reason in the error message field.
-  A TAM receiving this error might refuse to communicate further with the TEEP Agent for some period of time until it has reason to believe it is worth trying again, but it should take care not to give up on communication.
+  A TAM implementation receiving this error might refuse to communicate further with the problematic TEEP message sender, by silently dropping any TEEP messages received, for some period of time until it has reason to believe it is worth trying again, but it should take care not to give up on communication.
 In contrast, ERR_TEMPORARY_ERROR is an indication that a more aggressive retry is warranted.

 ERR_UNSUPPORTED_EXTENSION (2)
-: The TEEP Agent does not support an extension included in the request message.
+: The TEEP implementation does not support an extension included in the TEEP message it received.
-  For diagnosis purposes it is RECOMMMENDED to identify the unsupported extension in the error message.
+  For diagnosis purposes it is RECOMMMENDED to identify the unsupported extension in the error message field.
-  A TAM receiving this error might retry the request without using extensions.
+  A TAM implementation receiving this error might retry sending the last message it sent to the sender of this error, without using any TEEP extensions.

 ERR_UNSUPPORTED_FRESHNESS_MECHANISMS (3)
 : The TEEP Agent does not